ente-io/ente/docs/docs/self-hosting/guides/admin.md

 [storage and account validity](https://github.com/ente-io/ente/blob/main/cli/docs/generated/ente_admin_update-subscription.md) using the CLI.

+> [!NOTE]
+>
+> The CLI command to add an account does not create Ente accounts.
+It only adds
+> existing accounts to the list of (existing) accounts that the CLI can use.

+## Becoming an admin

+By default, the first user (and only the first user) created on the system is considered as an admin.

+This facility is provided as a convenience for people who are getting started with self hosting.
+For more serious deployments, we recommend creating an explicit whitelist of admins.

+> [!NOTE]
+>
+> The first user is only treated as the admin if there are the list of admins in
+> the configuration is empty.
+>
+> Also, if at some point you delete the first user, then you will need to define
+> a whitelist to make some other user as the admin if you wish (since the first
+> account has been deleted).

-For security purposes, we need to whitelist the user IDs that can perform admin actions on the server.
-To do this,
+To whitelist the user IDs that can perform admin actions on the server, use the following steps:

 -   Create a `museum.yaml` in the directory where you're starting museum from.
     For example, if you're running using `docker compose up`, then this file